FAQs About Autism & ABA Therapy

 • Being born premature, especially before 26 weeks gestation

 Science suggests that genetics and environmental factors play a role in the development of autism spectrum disorder.
+These factors interact in complex ways, shaping the experiences of individuals on the spectrum.

 What are some of the early signs of Autism or ASD?

 Signs of autism can be present at any age, but there are some traits of ASD that can be identified during early childhood.
+Some early signs of autism that may be present specifically between 18 months and three years of age include:

 • Not smiling during social interactions with caregivers

-• Not having back-and-forth verbal communication (not making sounds in response to parents’ making sounds to the child)
+• Not having back-and-forth verbal communication

 • Not copying facial expressions